 - If you are using security questions to send an online money transfer, ensure that you are not sending the password answers through your email.

-Canadians are a first line of defense in preventing fraud and have an important role to play when it comes to protecting themselves and their identity online.
-Armed with confidence, awareness, and the right information, you can do your part in protecting yourself and others from digital fraud.
+Canadians are a first line of defense in preventing online fraud and have an important role to play when it comes to protecting themselves and their identity online.
+Armed with confidence, awareness, and the right information, you can do your part to protect your data from digital fraud.